MBCProject/mbc-markdown/yfaq/README.md

 ### Why don't MBC behavior names always match ATT&CK technique names? ###

 MBC maintains a malware, code-oriented perspective, so MBC behavior names will not always match related ATT&CK names (although they usually do).

-### Are individual MBC behaviors linked (related) to more than one ATT&CK technique? ###

-No. An objective of MBC is to encompass all ATT&CK techniques pertaining to malware; therefore a single MBC behavior is never mapped to multiple ATT&CK techniques (except when an ATT&CK *Enterprise* technique is similar to an ATT&CK *Mobile* technique).

-This means additional MBC behaviors must sometimes be defined.
-For example, MBC initially defined one [Denial of Service](../impact/denial-of-service.md) behavior, which was not defined in ATT&CK.
-After an update to ATT&CK defined two related techniques - [Endpoint Denial of Service](https://attack.mitre.org/techniques/T1499/) and [Network Denial of Service](https://attack.mitre.org/techniques/T1498/) (equivalent to MBC's Denial of Service behavior), MBC was expanded to include the Endpoint Denial of Service behavior.

 ### Are different MBC behaviors linked (related) to the same ATT&CK technique? ###